BePo: Dual Representation for 3D Occupancy Prediction: Experiments

 \subsection{3D Occupancy Prediction Results}

-\textbf{Occ3D-nuScenes.} Table~\ref{tab:nuscenes} summarizes the 3D semantic occupancy prediction results on Occ3D-nuScenes. \ours sets a new state-of-the-art performance with an mIoU of 32.77, outperforming existing SotA methods by a significant margin while still maintaining an inference speed of 15 FPS.
-We note that since we do not consider video input, for OPUS we re-train a single-frame input model using the official released code.
-One can see that without history frames, OPUS performs poorly in terms of mIoU with a big drop of $8.85$.
-Under the same setting, \ours considerably outperforms FlashOcc (+2.98).
-And if we take a closer look at the per-class IoUs, one can see \ours delivers the best accuracy in 10 out of the 17 classes and the second best in almost all remaining classes.
+\textbf{Occ3D-nuScenes.} Table~\ref{tab:nuscenes} summarizes the 3D semantic occupancy prediction results on Occ3D-nuScenes. \ours sets a new state-of-the-art performance with a mIoU of 37.27 and a RayIoU of 40.1, outperforming existing SotA methods by a significant margin while still maintaining high inference speed.
+And if we take a closer look at the per-class IoUs, one can see \ours consistency delivers the best accuracy in small objects such as \textit{Motorcycle}, \textit{Pedestrian}, \textit{Bicycle}, \textit{Others} (general objects), and also flat surfaces such as \textit{Drivable Surface}, validating the effectiveness of our dual representation design.

 Figure~\ref{fig:demo-res} provides a qualitative example of the 3D occupancy prediction by our proposed \ours.
 Overall, we see that \ours produces clear, accurate 3D geometry of the scene.
-Specifically, \ours is able to capture objects that appear small in the camera images, \eg, pedestrians (voxels in red and highlighted with yellow boxes).
+Specifically, \ours is able to capture objects that appear small in the camera images, \eg, pedestrians (voxels in red).
 It is also able to capture objects at long distances, such as the car in the back camera (represented by the blue voxels).
 Such capabilities are critical for safe autonomous driving.

-We further provide qualitative comparison in Figure~\ref{fig:demo-compare}.
-We compare with ~\cite{yu2023flashocc} which has the second highest mIoU in Table~\ref{tab:nuscenes}.
-One can see that \ours is able to capture thin objects that have very limited voxel representation.
-For instance, for the pedestrian under the umbrella in the top image, \ours correctly predicts its 3D semantic occupancy while FlashOcc completely missed.
-What's even more remarkable is that in the second example (second row) which is a more challenging night-time scene, \ours is able to give accurate predictions of the motorcycle closeby, while FlashOcc only gets few voxels on the ground.
-This further validates the hybrid representation of our proposed \ours effectively improves model's capability at difficult cases that prove to be challenging for dense methods.
-More visuals comparing with existing methods are provided in the \textit{supplementary material}.
+To provide further intuition that \ours carries the strengths of both BEV and sparse points, we provide qualitative comparison with ~\cite{yu2023flashocc} and ~\cite{wang2024opus} in Figure~\ref{fig:demo-compare}, two representative approaches that utilize BEV and points representations, respectively.
+One can see that \ours is able to capture small objects that have very limited voxel representation.
+For instance, for the motorcycle at the frame edge in the top image, \ours correctly predicts its 3D semantic occupancy where both other methods completely missed.
+In the second example (second row) which has a vehicle at great distance to the back, \ours is able to give complete occupancy predictions of the vehicle, while both other methods are only able to capture parts.
+This further validates the dual representation of our proposed \ours effectively improves model's capability at difficult cases.